ryanallen/articles/markdown/Education/Design - Artifacts in Society/Design- Creation of Artifacts in Society.md

 * The curb going up to my driveway is not slanted enough which causes the front of my vehicle to scrape if I don't back out slowly at an angle.

+#The Problem or Gap
+With so many ways to manage tasks it's difficult to remember to begin and finish an important task each day.
+Notebooks and emails can't automatically notify and remind you unless you manually check on them.
+Calendars don't allow you to check-off a completed item and are tedious in their execution.
+To-do list apps are quickly distracting as they fill up with dozens of tasks.
+If you want to accomplish one important task each day there isn't an easy and fun way to accomplish this.

+Criteria
+The gap meets the following criteria:

+1. I feel the pain: Many times while it's raining my stuff gets wet, and many times I just carry my phone, wallet, keys and it's a bother to carry this in my body when I have a whole bike to carry it for me.

+2. Access to at least 5 people: I have many friends that bike, and they certainly don't like to get their stuff wet.
+Also, most of them don't like baskets because they are too "girly" or expensive, so a thing that carries the basic items would be well-recieved.

+3. Simple enough: This two gaps are simple enough for me to find a solution, specially since I am the main affected user.

+4. I have the hability to solve it: Indeed.
+I know how to sew and I know a thing or two about water-resistant fabrics, I also know how to take advantage of the non-occupied volumes of the bike.